-CHAPTER THREE: DEVELOPMENT OF FUZZY CONTROL SYSTEM

-3.1.
-Fuzzy Control System Architecture

-We introduce each of the components of the fuzzy controller for a simple problem of balancing an inverted pendulum on a cart, as shown in Figure 3.1.
+(21) CHAPTER THREE: DEVELOPMENT OF FUZZY CONTROL SYSTEM 3.1 Fuzzy Control System Architecture for Inverted Pendulum Consider each of the components of the fuzzy controller for a problem of balancing an inverted pendulum on a cart, as shown in Figure 3.1.
 Here, y denotes the angle that the pendulum makes with the vertical (in radians), 1 is the half-pendulum length (in meters), and u is the force input that moves the cart (in Newtons).
-We will use r to denote the desired angular position of the pendulum.
-The goal is to balance the pendulum in the upright position (i.e., r = 0) when it initially starts with some nonzero angle off the vertical (i.e., y <> 0).
+The r is used to denote the desired angular position of the pendulum.
+The goal is to balance the pendulum in the upright position (i.e., r = 0) when it initially starts with some nonzero angle off the vertical (i.e., y<>0).
 This is a very simple and academic nonlinear control problem, and many good techniques already exist for its solution.